gladiopeace/Cloud-hotspot/README.md

   This is an open-source software

-  Support SMS(Cellphone Message),Member Account,Wechat Wi-Fi For RouterOS hotspot
+  Support SMS(Cellphone Message),Member Account,Wechat Wi-Fi For Mikrotik & Ubiquiti Hotspot Portal

 # Requirements
   PHP 5.3 +  & MYSQL 5.x + & Nginx Or Apache